YoannaLa/Boutique_crossFit/README.md

     1. Admin to create a new product

 * Read
-    1. Users can search and view products in deatil
+    1. Users can search and view products in detail

 * Delete
     1. Admin can delete any products from the site